-The Energy use section presents all energy commodities (electricity, heat, steam, hydrogen, and refinery fuel gas) used in each of the two refinery types for the same crude oil assay.
+The Energy use section presents all energy commodities (electricity, heat, steam, hydrogen, and refinery fuel gas) used in each of the two major refinery modelling structures for the same crude oil assay.
 The unit is MJ of energy consumed/bbl of crude.
-A figure below the energy use table offers a visual comparison of the results for the coking and the hydrocracking refineries.
+The energy use table offers a visual comparison of the results for the coking and the hydrocracking refineries.